Skip Navigation

 Councils

 The OLS School Advisory Council is an appointed advisory body to the Pastor and Principal for operating the facilities of OLSS.
-Its duties are to help develop local school policies, provide long range planning, oversee the school budget, and promote the merits of Catholic Education.
+Its duties are to help develop local school policies, provide long-range planning, oversee the school budget, and promote the merits of Catholic Education.
+The OLS School Advisory Council is not a board, as in traditional schools, and only supports the pastor and principal in their decision-making.

-The OLSS Parents and Educators Networking in the Spirit (ENS) program provides a vehicle for communication and support among parents, teachers, and students.
-The PENS program assists in sponsoring a major fall fundraiser, social events, and programs throughout the year.
+The OLSS Parents and Educators Networking in the Spirit (PENS) program provides a vehicle for communication and support among parents, teachers, and students.
+The PENS program assists in sponsoring a major fall and spring fundraiser, social events, and programs throughout the year.

 School Business Office Hours